mldk-tech/Dockerfile-for-Python-3.12-PyTorch-Environment/README.md

 4. Once the build is complete, you can run a container:
     `docker run -it --rm python-pytorch-env bash`
     (This starts an interactive bash shell in the container.)

+Inside the container with eval.py file, you can verify the installations

+This will give you a clean environment with Python 3.12 and the specified libraries.